Colorado stuns Cal 20-13 in overtime to win Sanford's debut – KION546

 When Plummer’s fourth-down pass fell incomplete, the students stormed the field to celebrate Colorado’s first win of the season.

-Sanford inherited a team that was off to just the fourth 0-5 start in school history, one that cost Karl Dorrell his job.
-Sanford placed an immediate emphasis on physicality and takeaways, which paid off on Colorado’s first defensive series with Tyrin Tyler’s sliding interception, the Bears’ first turnover in four games.
+Sanford inherited a team that was off to just the fourth 0-5 start in school history, one that cost Karl Dorrell his job as head coach.
+Sanford placed an immediate emphasis on physicality and takeaways, which paid off beginning with Colorado’s first defensive series when Tyrin Tyler set the tone with a diving interception, the Bears’ first turnover in four games.

 Cal (3-3, 1-2 Pac-12) entered the game as a 15½-point favorite, according to FanDuel Sportsbook, but Dario Longhetto was wide left on field-goal tries going both ways, missing from 54 yards in the first quarter and 48 in the second.